-In recognition of the fact that it can now take me months to write about a country after I visit, I'm going to start a new series called “Notes from the Road.”
+In recognition that it can now take me months to write about a country after I visit, I'm going to start a new series called “Notes from the Road.”

-The goal of the series will be to close the gap between brief, real-time social media updates and the more detailed content which normally appears on Go Backpacking.
+The series' goal will be to close the gap between brief, real-time social media updates and the more detailed content that usually appears on Go Backpacking.

 Kicking off the new series are my Guatemala travel tips.
 Let's get started.

-My flight arrived into Guatemala City, the largest Central American capital city, but I immediately left for Antigua.
-There's simply not much to see there.
+My flight arrived in Guatemala City, the largest Central American capital city, but I immediately left for Antigua.
+There's not much to see there.

 In the airport arrivals area, you can easily catch a 45-minute minivan shuttle to Antigua.
 The cost is $10 per person.

-If you do need to spend a night in Guatemala City, such as if you have an early flight to catch, or are in transit, a friend recommended Quetzalroo Hostel.
+If you need to spend a night in Guatemala City, such as an early flight to catch, or are in transit, a friend recommended Quetzalroo Hostel.

-Organized trips can be arranged anywhere in Guatemala (including Flores/Tikal), as well as to Copan in Honduras, and the beaches of El Salvador.
+Organized trips can be arranged anywhere in Guatemala (including Flores/Tikal) and to Copan in Honduras and the beaches of El Salvador.
 Probably Belize and Mexico too.

 Where to Sleep